splunk/public-o11y-docs/gdi/opentelemetry/smart-agent-migration-monitors.rst

 Smart Agent extension
 ==================================

 The Smart Agent extension offers collectd and Python extensions.
 Extensions are available primarily for tasks that do not involve processing data.
-Examples of extensions include health monitoring, service discovery, and data forwarding.
+Examples of extensions include health monitoring, service discovery, and Data forwarding mode.
 Extensions are optional.

 See :new-page:`SignalFx Smart Agent Extension <https://github.com/signalfx/splunk-otel-collector/blob/main/pkg/extension/smartagentextension/README.md>` in GitHub to copy the configuration YAML file.